PR5GRAMM2R/Lambertian-Path-Tracing/README.md

-# Lambertian Path Tracer
+# Lambertian Path Tracing
-Lambertian Path Tracer with Uniform Sampling using the Custom Vulkan API Framework
+Lambertian Path Tracing with Uniform Sampling using the Custom Vulkan API Framework

 ### How to start
 1. Make sure the Vulkan API is installed on your computer.